15 Curious Facts About Sherlock Holmes

 The “St. Luke Mystery,” a sensational, real-life case in 1881 in which a London baker disappeared, might have in some way inspired Conan Doyle.
 A German named Walter Scherer was brought on to help investigate the incident.
 He described himself as a professional “consulting detective”—hardly a commonplace professional description, and the same one that would eventually describe the man working from 221B Baker Street.
 Some, most notably author Michael Harrison, argue that Scherer, not Bell, was the model for Sherlock Holmes.

-7. Conan Doyle popularized a new storytelling format.
+7. Arthur Conan Doyle popularized a new storytelling format.

 When Conan Doyle wrote his short stories, he recognized that serial narratives were falling out of favor with readers—it was too easy to miss one issue and thus lose one’s place in a continuing story.
 For his Sherlock Holmes stories, he developed a format in which the characters and general circumstances would remain the same, but each story would be standalone and able to be read in any order.